Table of Contents

 7. Masking

-Following massage, a customized mask is applied to address specific skin concerns identified during the analysis stage.
+Following the massage, a customized mask is applied to address specific skin concerns identified during the analysis stage.
 Whether targeting hydration, brightening, or firming, the mask delivers potent ingredients deep into the skin for maximum efficacy.
 Clients also enjoy a relaxing massage while the mask works its magic.

 8. Finishing